kurator-org/kurator-akka/README.md

 Example actor and workflow
 --------------------------

 A *workflow* is a collection of actors configured to carry out some set of tasks.
 An *actor* is a software component that receives data either from outside the workflow, or from other actors within the same workflow; and either communicates the results of its computations to other actors, or saves the results outside the running workflow.
+Actors in a **Kurator-Akka** workflow run concurrently in different threads.

+**Kurator-Akka** simplifies use of the underlying Akka actor framework by providing the `AkkaActor` class as an alternative to Akka's `UntypedActor` class.
+A sub-class of `UntypedActor`, `AkkaActor` makes scientific-workflow specific capabilites available to actor and workflow authors, most critically through the `onData()` event handling method.
+When Akka triggers events handled by  the `UntypedActor.onRecieve()` method, the `AkkaActor` implementation of `onRecieve()` makes calls to the `onData()` methods defined by Kurator-Akka actors.  **Kurator-Akka** further provides automated means for orchestrating actors in ways compatible with computational pipelines typically used to automate scientific workflows.
+For example, **Kurator-Akka** correctly times actor initialization and actor shutdown events so that workflow authors need not concern themselves with these otherwise complex--yet critical--workflow management details.

 Actors in **Kurator-Akka** may be implemented either in Java or in Python.
-Actors in a **Kurator-Akka** workflow run concurrently in different threads.

 ##### Java implementation of a Multiplier actor